GPUPeople/GPUMemManSurvey/Notes.md

 ## Halloc
 ---
+* The masks are quite hard to translate to modern CUDA
-* Currently only works in warp-based manner
+  * Currently it works with Sync Build

 ## Reg-Eff
 ---